TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Project_Proposal.md

 Michael Madigan...

-While many of the skills in this project is met by at least one team member, there are some skills gaps noticed within the team.
-One skill gap is digital signal processing which will be used with tracking the ball from the camera system.
-In for this project to be successful, the team will learn this...
+#### *Supervisor*
 The supervisor that was chosen for this project is J.C.
 Williams.
 J.C.
-Williams has done extensive work with radar technologies, digital signal processing, image signal processing, and computer vision.
+Williams has done work with radar technologies, digital and image signal processing, and computer vision.
+All of these subjects relate to what will be done in this project and also includes some subjects that the group has skill gaps in.
+This team values the knowledge and mentorship that he will provide during this project.

+#### *Instructor*
+The instructor for this project is Dr. Storm Johnson.
+He will act essentially as the project manager where he will oversee and approve all documentation and reports that the team writes.
+He will also oversee the assembly and testing of the project.
+The team will have weekly meetings with Storm to discuss weekly progress, decisions made from the group, and any conflicts or problems the team experiences.

 ### Timeline